luminovang/documentation/boot/autoload.md

-# Autoloading Dependency and Composer
+# Autoloading Modules and Composer Dependency

 ***